TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/ignore-tyk-classic.md

 The process for configuring the middleware in Tyk Operator is similar to that explained in [configuring the middleware in the Tyk Classic API Definition](#tyk-classic).
 It is possible to configure an enforced timeout using the `ignored` object within the `extended_paths` section of the API Definition.

-In this example the ignore authentication middleware has been configured for requests to the `GET /get` endpoint.
+In the example below the ignore authentication middleware has been configured for requests to the `GET /get` endpoint.
 Any such calls will skip the authentication step in the Tyk Gateway's processing chain.
 - the middleware has been configured to be case insensitive, so calls to `GET /Get` will also skip authentication

 ```yaml {linenos=true, linenostart=1}